9oh9/explorer/README.md

 simpler solution with psycopg2 that provided less overhead than that of an ORM.
 A simple flask extension was written to open and destroy database connection on each request context.
 The python package is itself set up with growth in mind.
 The API code resides in its own module directory.
-The package has also been set up to easily create python execubles via setup.py fo jobs independent of the API.
-Data was returned from the API as JSON.
+The package has also been set up to easily create python execubles via setup.py for jobs independent of the API (as is the case for the data transformation script / executable).
+Data is returned from the API as JSON.
 Specifically JSON compliant to the GeoJSON spec.
 A universally supported geospatial data format.
-This allowed for seamless integration onto the map upon return to the client.
+This allows for seamless integration onto the map upon return to the client.

 ## Client

-The clientside application was built using ES6 javascript.
-The JSPM (Javascript Packaage Manager) was used to provide module support for all javascript module types (ES6, Commonjs, etc).
+The clientside application is built using ES6 javascript.
+The JSPM (Javascript Packaage Manager) is used to provide module support for all javascript module types (ES6, Commonjs, etc).
 It also served as the transpiler from ES6 javascript to the browser supported ES5.
 AngularJS was selected to provide the foundation of the application as a single page clientside application.
 The application  made use of the Google Maps Javascript API for all map related